tholden/DynareTransformationEngine/README.md

 DynareTransformationEngine
 ==========================

-A set of mod files for automatically transforming variables and adding shocks.
+A set of mod files for automatically transforming variables into logs or logits as appropriate, and for adding similarly transformed AR(1) shock processes.

 See example.mod for sample usage.